- City Commission Office

 Current Term: 2020-2024

 First elected to the Dayton City Commission in 2004, Matt Joseph is currently serving his fifth term.
 With extensive legislative and management experience, and a depth of civic and community service skills, he is dedicated to making Dayton a great place to live and a welcoming place to do business.

 Perhaps most importantly for Dayton residents, through the years of difficult budget times he has led the efforts to continue to provide the essential services that residents need and deserve.
 He has successfully advocated for the consolidation of City offices into City-owned buildings (moving out of leased space), saving the city thousands of dollars every year.
 Commissioner Joseph has championed the use of technology to reduce costs and improve efficiency, including moving Commission documents online from paper, and implementing VOIP, RFID and hand-held computing technology in order to better serve citizens.
 He has championed development in the city, including Tech Town, where innovative technology jobs are being created on former brownfields sites.
 In partnership with the City Manager, he led a task force seeking ways for the City to improve communication and coordination with Wright-Patterson Air Force Base.

 Commissioner Joseph is an active member of the Dayton community, serving on the boards of the Dayton Sister Cities Committee and the Miami Valley Regional Planning Commission.
 He coaches or has coached youth baseball, basketball, volleyball, and soccer.
-He served seven years as President of the Board of Directors of the House of Bread, and also proudly served on the Southeast Priority Board, the Board of Directors of the National Conference for Community and Justice, Film Dayton, the Neighborhood Schools Centers Oversight Council, the Mother Brunner Literacy Center, and the Board of the Miami Valley Fair Housing Center.
+He served seven years as President of the Board of Directors of the House of Bread, and proudly served on the Southeast Priority Board, the Board of Directors of the National Conference for Community and Justice, Film Dayton, the Neighborhood Schools Centers Oversight Council, the Mother Brunner Literacy Center, and the Board of the Miami Valley Fair Housing Center.
 A graduate of Carroll High School and the University of Dayton, Commissioner Joseph earned a master's degree from George Washington University in Washington, DC.
 Commissioner Joseph is married with two children.